 Jack’s in a reflective mood.
 “My daughter.
 The worse Charlie Frere treats her, the better she likes it”.
 This doesn’t seem like an accurate reading of the situation (I’ve never really thought that Avril’s Relton struggles with Charles were some sort of elaborate foreplay) but then Jack has often mused on the unpredictability of women, so he’d probably agree that he may not have read the situation correctly.

 As if to hammer this point home (re Jack and his inability to read the moods of the opposite sex) he offers to take Vanessa out for a sail on her new purchase The Proud Lady (one of Jack’s old boats) but she recoils with terror on her face.
-This is something of an overplayed moment (the very dramatic music doesn’t help) although it does hammer the point home that something’s troubling her.
+This is something of an overplayed moment (the very dramatic music doesn’t help) although it does suggest, none too subtly, that something’s troubling her.

 Later they do go out, but when the weather gets a bit choppy Vanessa goes very wonky.
 It’s not really Lana Morris’ fault (this sort of scene is very hard to play) but she doesn’t really convince during this scene.
 She’s much better later on when Vanessa confides to Jack that ever since her husband, Klaus, was killed in a boating accident she’s been somewhat apprehensive about taking to the water.
 This is a nicely played two-hander between Owen and Morris.